MeemsZee/MeemsZee/README.md

 - 👋 Hi, I’m @MeemsZee
 - 👀 I’m interested in living the nerd life.
-- 🌱 I’m currently learning SQL and BI tools
+- 🌱 I’m currently studying to be a data engineer
-- 💞️ I’m looking to collaborate on querying North American Climbing Accidents.
-Would be interesting to see the kinds of accidents and the details about them.
+-
 - 📫 How to reach me...

 <!---